KordataSoftware/couchbase-mobile-portal/md-docs/_20/installation/sync-gateway.md

 permalink: installation/sync-gateway/index.html
 ---

-Select the platform you wish to install Sync Gateway on:
+Before installing Sync Gateway, you should have completed the Getting Started instructions for Couchbase Lite on the platform of [your choice](../index.html) (iOS, Android, .NET or Xamarin).
+To begin synchronizing between Couchbase Lite and Sync Gateway follow the steps below.

+## Installation

+Install Sync Gateway on the operating system of your choice:

 {% include install-tabs.html %}

 <h3 class="tab">Ubuntu</h3>

-Download Sync Gateway from the [Couchbase downloads page](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile) or using the `wget`.
+Download Sync Gateway from the [Couchbase downloads page](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile) or using `wget`.

 ```bash
 wget {{ site.sg_download_link }}{{ site.sg_package_name }}.deb